 "I have a dilemma I need you to help with."

 The sprite reacted visibly.
 "Error.
-I am a journal, able only to interview and record.
+Your journal app can only interview and record.
 Would you like another app?"

 "Merlin says I should give Joey up.
 That can't be right."

 "That's right!
 I do."
-She sniffled, and wiped her eyes.
+She sniffled, and wiped frozen tears away..
 "But, I just got back here.
 There's so much I want to do.
 I can't do a thousand years back home.
-It's so boring."
+We're all so lifeless, back home."

 "You know it.
 I mean, come on.
 But, at least I'd have a life to live."

-"And Joey, he's going to die if I can't get him reprogrammed.
+"And Joey, not getting reprogrammed, every day brings him a step closer to death.
 I don't have that technology here, only QE does."